 (iii) An opinion of the Trust=s counsel, addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder, Asset LLC, the Transferor, the Sponsor and Enron, which opinion shall address, among other things, the due authorization, execution, and delivery of such of the Operative Documents to which it is a party by the Trust and the enforceability of the Operative Documents against the Trust Institution (individually and in its capacity as trustee of the Trust).

-(iv) An opinion of Andrews & Kurth L.L.P., Richards, Layton & Finger or such other counsel as may be reasonably acceptable to the Agent, as special counsel to the Transferor addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder and the Trust, which opinion shall address, among other things, (A) the enforceability of this and Auction Agreement against the Transferor, (B) the due authorization, execution and delivery by the Transferor of each of the Operative Documents to which such entity is a party, and (C) the due formation and valid existence of the Transferor.
+(iv) An opinion of Andrews & Kurth L.L.P., Richards, Layton & Finger or such other counsel as may be reasonably acceptable to the Agent, as special counsel to the Transferor addressed to, and intended to be relied upon by, the Lenders, the Series Certificate Holder and the Trust, which opinion shall address, among other things, (A) the enforceability of this Sale Transfer and Auction Agreement against the Transferor, (B) the due authorization, execution and delivery by the Transferor of each of the Operative Documents to which such entity is a party, and (C) the due formation and valid existence of the Transferor.

 (d) Corporate Documents; Proceedings.
 The Trust shall have received the following in form and substance satisfactory to the Trust: